patrykpalej/home-budget-calculator/readme.md

 - main.py		- a potential main script for a complex scenario
 - monthAnalysis.py	- main script for a single month analysis scenario
 - yearAnalysis.py 	- main script for a single year analysis scenario
+- totalAnalysis.py      - main script for the analysis of the whole period
 - classes.py 		- contains classes such as MyWorksheet or MyWorkbook whose instances are single worksheets/workbooks
 - plotFuncs.py		- file with functions for plotting data